Sections Of This Article:

 Collaborations: More Than Inspiration

-Beyond being inspired by something or someone, collaborations are a way to come up with new watch design while also having a great story, by having another creative individual design or strongly influence aspects of a watch.
+Beyond being inspired by something or someone, collaborations are a way to come up with new watch design while also having a great story, by having another creative individual or company design or strongly influence aspects of a watch.

 I am very much looking forward to seeing the results from the collaborations and open design competition which are a part of our own brand, and our interest in inspiring others to create unique and fascinating timepieces to go alongside my own designs (below).